jetshift/core/README.md

 JetShift allows seamless extraction, transformation, and loading of data from multiple sources.
 Its intuitive API and flexible architecture make it easy to handle complex data transformations at scale, whether the data is structured or unstructured.
 This makes it ideal for developing robust workflows with minimal effort.

 Get your data moving swiftly and reliably with JetShift. 🚀

+## Usage

+For detailed usage instructions, please refer to the [JetShift Documentation](https://jetshift.vercel.app).

 ## License